-All research activities in 2013 were covered under the Laboratory's "site-wide" categorical exclusion for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations" which was submitted and approved by DOE-AMSO.
-This exclusion is valid through June 3, 2018.
-Routine facility upgrades and renovations are covered under the Laboratory's "site-wide" categorical exclusion; "Renovations and maintenance activities for buildings, structures, infrastructures and equipment" which was also approved by DOE-AMSO and is valid until June 3, 2018.
+All research activities in 2014 were covered under the Laboratory's "site-wide" Categorical Exclusion (CX) for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations". .
+Routine facility upgrades and renovations are covered under the Laboratory's "site-wide" CX; "Renovations and maintenance activities for buildings, structures, infrastructures and equipment".
+Both exclusions were submitted to DOE-AMSO for approval and are valid through June 3, 2018.
 These "site-wide" CXs eliminate unnecessary documentation but still uphold the integrity of NEPA.
-Categorical exclusions are classes of actions that DOE (10 CFR 1021 Subpart D. App.
+Categorical exclusions are classes of actions that DOE (10 CFR 1021 Subpart D, App.
 B) has determined do not individually or cumulatively have a significant effect on the environment and do not require the preparation of either an environmental assessment or an environmental impact statement.
 The proposed Sensitive Instruments Facility (SIF) underwent a NEPA review and was determined to be excluded from further NEPA review as it meets the requirements for Categorical Exclusion B3.6 of 10 CFR part 1021.
 An archaeological consulting firm was hired to conduct an archaeological survey of the land where the proposed SIF will be constructed.
 The survey is required to fulfill the requirements of section 106 of the National Historic Preservation Act.
 The survey found no archaeological sites in the project (SIF) area.
 The survey report was sent to the State Historical Preservation Officer (SHPO) as required by section 106 of the National Historic Preservation Act.
 No further action was required by the SHPO.